suchyta1/Valarauko/README.md

 You can ask me if this is relevant for you; if you're trying to get this working somewhere, probably I know about it and am helping you anyway.
 In short, having everything setup is somewhat non-trivial.
-The package doesn't itself really require any building -- just cloning the code -- but there are about a gazillion dependencies you need for the code to actually successfully run, most of which are python modules.
+The package itself doesn't really require any building -- just cloning the code -- but there are about a gazillion dependencies you need for the code to actually successfully run, most of which are python modules.
 Right now I have everything installed on the [Astro cluster](https://wiki.bnl.gov/astro/index.php/Computing) at BNL, and [Edison](http://www.nersc.gov/users/computational-systems/edison/) at NERSC.
 It's more or less installed on [Cori](http://www.nersc.gov/users/computational-systems/cori/) too, (unless the hpcp modules changed there too), but I'm getting very slow performance there for some reason, so I'm not using Cori.
-See [below](https://github.com/suchyta1/Valarauko#generating-the-balrog-job) about integrating the software into the Balrog runtime.
+See [below](https://github.com/suchyta1/Valarauko#generating-the-balrog-job) about integrating the software into the `Balrog` runtime.

 ## Generating simulation positions

-In the new setup, positions are NOT generated on the fly by the job that actually runs Balrog.
+In the new setup, positions are NOT generated on the fly by the job that actually runs `Balrog`.
-One creates a set of positions for a set of tiles before doing that run set, and then the scripts which run Balrog read these positions.
+One creates a set of positions for a set of tiles before doing that run set, and then the scripts which run `Balrog` read these positions.
 This way, one can generate random positions which are truly uniform over the sphere, with nothing enforced on tile scale.
 Though, I have built in an option to still run with equal number per tile settings to be "backward compatible".
 (This uses `--pertile`, but I don't recommend using this.
 Objects are placed into the "unique areas" defined by DESDM,